Mission and learning objectives

 The course provides an overview of typical brand management decisions.
 Students will learn how to manage a brand over its life cycle, and how to manage a portfolio of brands.
 In particular, students will learn how to design and implement brand positioning, integrated marketing communication, and pricing strategies and tactics.

-Field Projects developed with F&B partner companies on real, top-of-mind challenges
+Field Projects developed and carried out together with SDA Bocconi partner companies operating in food and beverage related industries on real, top-of-mind challenges.

 F&B @ Restaurant